Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases: Abstract

 \section{Abstract}

-{ }We model the well-known interlinked cascade of Rab GTPases found in eukaryotic cells by using a network of Markov states to investigate if the universal Thermodynamic Uncertainty Relation (TUR) is obeyed in such non-equilibrium system.
-First, we prove numerically the TUR in both single species model and double species interlinked model.
-Moreover, our TUR results show that when two Rab GTPase proteins are interlinked, the thermodynamic cost and hence precision is greatly enhanced as compared to single species switching.
-This implies that at far from equilibrium, the proteins tries to optimise the precision of their performance of biological processes by forming interlinks in the cascade.
-Again,our TUR results imply that the interlinked cascade (or oscillator) can achieve a range of tunable rate constants (or frequencies) which suggests a means of maintaining its robustness.
-Lastly, we highlight a close relation between thermodynamic cost-precision, triangular motifs and cancer biology. \\ \\ {{\it \textbf{Keywords:}} nonequilibrium, Rab GTPases, interlinked cascade, thermodynamic uncertainty relation, network motifs}
+{ }We model the well-known interlinked cascade of Rab GTPases found in eukaryotic cells by using a network of Markov states to investigate the universal Thermodynamic Uncertainty Relation for the non-equilibrium system.
+First, we prove numerically the TUR in both single Rab species model and the interlinked two Rab species model.
+Our results show that when two Rab GTPase proteins are interlinked at far from equilibrium, the thermodynamic cost and hence precision is greatly enhanced as compared to single species switching.
+This implies that at far from equilibrium, the proteins tries to optimise the precision of the performance of their biomolecular processes by forming interlinks in the cascade.
+Again,our results imply that the interlinked cascade (or oscillator) can achieve a range of tunable rate constants (or frequencies) which suggests a means of maintaining its robustness.
+Lastly, we highlight a close relation between thermodynamic cost-precision, triangular motifs and disease dynamics. \\ \\ {{\it \textbf{Keywords:}} nonequilibrium, Rab GTPases, interlinked cascade, thermodynamic uncertainty relation, network motifs}